Lemoncode/master-frontend-lemoncode/03-bundling/07-vite-lib/01-entrypoints/README.md

 ## Playgrounds

-Now, we can create three playgrounds consuming each format, let's start with the CJS format:
+Now, we will create three playgrounds consuming each format.
+Let's start with the CJS format:

 ### CommonJS